Frequently asked questions

 - Removed desks from the training room which has reduced hard surfaces that students could have come in contact with

-- Using IOS Iphone app for defibrillator training – every student with an Iphone can have their own defibrillator trainer
+- Using IOS Iphone or Android app for defibrillator training – every student can have their own defibrillator trainer

 - All practical elements modified to enable students to demonstrate the tasks on themselves or from a distance of 1.5m from another student